Interstate 24: Route description

-I-24 runs diagonally from I-57 south of Marion, Illinois to I-75 at Chattanooga, Tennessee.
+I-24 runs diagonally from I-57 south of Marion, Illinois, to I-75 at Chattanooga, Tennessee.
 In Kentucky, the road passes through Paducah and Eddyville.
 Its length in Tennessee is longer than the other three states combined.
 There are two segments that are separated by the segment in Georgia.
 Through Georgia, it carries the unsigned State Route 409 (SR 409) designation for internal Georgia Department of Transportation (GDOT) purposes.

 Illinois

 I-24 begins at exit 44 on I-57 in southern Williamson County, near the community of Pulleys Mill.
 The highway heads southeast into rural Johnson County, bypassing Goreville to the east.
 It reaches an exit at Tunnel Hill Road, which serves Goreville and Tunnel Hill.
-The highway continues south to its next exit at U.S. Route 45 (US 45) north of Vienna.
+The highway continues south to its next exit at US Route 45 (US 45) north of Vienna.
 It reaches its next exit at Illinois Route 146 (IL 146) in eastern Vienna.
 I-24 heads southeast from Vienna into Massac County.
 Its first exit in Massac County is at Big Bay Road, which serves the communities of Big Bay and New Columbia.
 I-24 continues southward, bypassing the community of Round Knob before entering Metropolis.
 The highway meets US 45 again in Metropolis and passes west of Fort Massac State Park.
-It leaves Metropolis and crosses the Interstate 24 Bridge over the Ohio River.
+It leaves Metropolis and crosses the I-24 Bridge over the Ohio River.
 After that, it continues into Kentucky.